top of page

 Fruit & Vegetables

-Whatever you plan to do in your garden this September and you find you need spring bulbs, autumn lawn feed, fleece, pot feet or anything else for the garden come and see us at Thorp Perrow Garden Centre and see how we can help.
+Whatever you chose to do enjoy the cold crisp days and the artistry of nature with the frost on the spiders’ webs, grasses and flower heads.
+If you find you need spring bulbs, fleece, pot feet or anything else for the garden come and see us at Thorp Perrow Garden Centre and see how we can help.
 We look forward to seeing you.

 bottom of page